 In 1981, Bryan was a session musician at Alpha International Studios where he recorded professionally under the tutelage of producer Nick Martinelli.
 He recorded with artists such as Nona Hendrix, Tavares & Harold Melvin and the Blue Notes.
 For all of his early musical contributions, he was credited as "Bryan Hudson."

-Throughout the 80s, Bryan produced music for artists such as Rose Royce, Vesta Williams, Sting, Shanice, the Brothers Johnson, Sting, and Johnson & Johnson.
+Throughout the '80s, he produced music for artists such as Rose Royce, Vesta Williams, Sting, Shanice, the Brothers Johnson, Sting, and Johnson & Johnson.

 In 1990, Bryan produced, co-wrote and sung background vocals (along with Michael Jackson, who was uncredited) on the song, "Do the Bartman" from "The Simpsons Sing the Blues" album which became a #1 hit in the United Kingdom.
 Bryan played drums and other percussion instruments on Michael's "Dangerous" album.

 During the '90s, he continued writing & producing music for artists such as Whitney Houston, Eric Benet, Barry White, Najee, Will Downing, Rebbie Jackson, and Damion Hall.

 These days, it appears that Bryan continues to produce & perform music.

 To see a fan-made video for "Lollipop Luv," go to: